 Proof.
-The fact that reflections and glide reflections are indeed described by such formulas) follows directly from the result of Exercises 37 and 45.
+The fact that reflections and glide reflections are indeed described by such formulas follows directly from the result of Exercises 37 and 45.

-To prove the second half of the theorem, note that the composition of transformation 18 with the standard reflection $z \mapsto \overline{z}$ is given by formula $z \mapsto \alpha z + m$ , which, by theorem 3, is either a translation or a rotation.
+To prove the second half of the theorem, note that the composition of transformation (18) with the standard reflection $z \mapsto \bar{z}$ is given by the formula $z \mapsto \alpha z + m$ , which, by Theorem 3, is either a translation or a rotation.